 In partnership with the City of Sacramento, as well as, other community-based organizations and non-profits, Sacramento Public Library is helping to bring internet services at no-cost to eligible residents.
 The Wi-Fi hotspots are available through the library as part of the City of Sacramento’s Digital Equity Response Program

 and funded by the $89 million the City received from the federal CARES act.

 “The pandemic has demonstrated how acute the digital divide is in Sacramento.
 So many in our community are struggling without access to reliable, affordable broadband at home,” said Library Deputy Director Jarrid Keller.
-“These Wi-Fi hotspots will provide one year of connectivity for city residents at a time when digital connections are essential to our daily life from distance learning and remote work to media consumption and job searching.”
+“These Wi-Fi hotspots will provide one year of free connectivity for city residents at a time when digital connections are essential to our daily life from distance learning and remote work to media consumption and job searching.”

 City of Sacramento residents impacted by COVID-19 can checkout a hotspot from the Lucky Day Collection for six weeks at City of Sacramento locations using curbside service.